Building professional capacity to enhance farm-to-school marketing and distribution networks

 Recording the types and amounts of local products purchased direct or ordered through a supplier by at least seven school districts and three colleges.
 Data on the number of farmers involved, sales volumes and income generated by farmers as a result of the extension educators’ efforts, will be collected by the project 6eam.

 As a consequence of this project, beneficiaries will gain an in-depth understanding of school food service and acquire the skills needed to assess schools and their surrounding food and agriculture system.
 By using the Farm-to-School Assessment Toolkit extension educators will be better able facilitate and initiate farm-to-school connections thereby building their capacity and the capacity of stakeholders to strengthen farm viability and local food systems.

-Milestone 3: Fifty educators will participate in at least one tour of K-12 or college food service operations and receive follow-up technical assistance to conduct up to three school/college assessments and develop farm-to-school recommendations.
-Technical assistance will include recipe and menu ideas, in-class and cafeteria educational resources, and other materials previously developed by the team and previous Northeast SARE projects.
-Verification will be through copies of recommendations made, conference call participant records, technical assistance log, and list serve log.
+Milestone 3: Fifty educators will participate in at least one tour of K-12 or college food service operations and receive follow up technical assistance to conduct up to three school/college assessments and develop farm-to-school recommendations.
+Technical assistance will include recipe and menu ideas, in-class and cafeteria educational resources, and other materials previously developed by the team and previous NESARE funding projects.
+Verification will be through copies of recommendations made, conference call participant records, technical assistance log, and listserv log.

-Milestone 5: Twelve school districts and five colleges will increase purchases of New York State farm products by at least 15%.
-Verification will be through submission of pre- and post-purchasing records.
+Milestone 5: 12 school districts and 5 colleges will increase purchases of New York State farm products by at least 15%.
+Verification will be through submission of pre and post purchasing records.